-Pupils entering Pre-Prep (FS1, FS2, Year 1 and Year 2) will be invited to meet with the Head of Pre-Prep and year-group teachers in a classroom environment.
-For pupils entering the Early Years this is not a formal assessment but an opportunity for the College staff to meet with the child, assess school readiness and developmental needs.
+Pupils entering Pre-Prep (FS1, FS2, Year 1 and Year 2) will be invited to meet with the Head of Pre-Prep and Pre-Prep Inclusion Teacher and/or year-group teachers in a classroom environment.
+For pupils entering the Early Years, this is not a formal assessment but an opportunity for the College staff to meet with the pupil, assess school readiness and developmental needs.
 If necessary, a support plan will be put in place to ensure successful integration.

-Pupils applying for entry into Year 1 and Year 2, Admissions will have a pastoral focus as well as providing an opportunity for the child to demonstrate their skills in reading, writing and mathematics.
+For pupils applying for entry into Year 1 and Year 2, admissions will have a pastoral focus as well as providing an opportunity for the pupil to demonstrate their skills in reading, writing and mathematics.
 In addition to the meeting, parents are required to submit recent nursery/school report and work samples.